A taxonomy of categories for relations: A taxonomy of Kleisli categories

 \begin{mydefinition}[Symmetric monoidal monad] Let $\mathcal{C}$ be a symmetric monoidal category.
 Let $T : \mathcal{C} \to \mathcal{C}$ be a monad carrying the structure of a lax symmetric monoidal functor with structure maps $\freccia{\otimes \circ \, (T\times T)}{c}{T\circ \otimes}$ and $u : I \to TI$.
 Then $T$ is a \textbf{symmetric monoidal monad} if $u = \eta_I$ and the following two diagrams commute

 \end{mydefinition} \begin{myremark} It is well-known that on a symmetric monoidal category, symmetric monoidal monads are equivalent to commutative monads, see \cite[Th.~2.3]{Kock72} and \cite[Th.~3.2]{Kock70}.
 Definition \ref{dfn: symmetric monoidal monad} corresponds to the notion of monad internal to the 2-category of symmetric monoidal categories, lax functors and monoidal natural transformations.
-The commutativity of diagrams (\ref{diagram: symmetric monoidal monad 1}) and (\ref{diagram: symmetric monoidal monad 2}) is equivalent to requiring that $\mu$ and $\eta$ are monoidal natural transformations. \end{myremark}
+The commutativity of diagrams (\ref{diagram: symmetric monoidal monad 1}) and (\ref{diagram: symmetric monoidal monad 2}) means that $\mu$ and $\eta$ are monoidal natural transformations. \end{myremark}